Northern Thailand Trip. Day 4-5: Chiang Mai - Kuala Lumpur

 For a fee, you can take picture with this 'tame' white tiger

-Then, we visited the crocodiles farm.
+Then, we visited the crocodile farm.

 The feeding time!!!

-Cocoons of silk word were dried out
+Cocoons of silk thread were dried out

 Traditional silk weaving